gcallah/work/chaps/bacon.md

 charitable desire for scientific knowledge can reduce the burden of work and allow the human race to enter into God's promised Sabbath rest.
-That the curse of the fall is the main problem to overcome is borne out by the final sentences of the [New Organon]{.underline}, which in closing I quote at length:
+That the curse of the fall is the main problem to overcome is borne out by the final sentences of *The New Organon*, which in closing I quote at
+length:

 > For by the Fall man declined from the state of innocence and from his
 > kingdom over the creatures.
 Both things can be repaired even in this